shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 {% endhighlight %}

 So we now have an app which uses android recommended architecture pattern by using MVVM, LiveData and Repository.
-Our app also persists our data across configuration changes such as screen rotations.
+Our app also persists data across configuration changes such as screen rotations.

 <img src="{{ site.baseurl }}/img/github-issues-shot-1.png" alt="github-issues-shot-1" style="width: 480px;"/>